karanchahal/karanchahal.github.io/_posts/2018-04-15-Go-:-A-Tour-Of-Go.md

 We can include a time out, if a channel  has no resposne for a while , we can do something to time out.
-Here go's time.After
+Here go's time.After is used.

 ```
 func main() {

     c := boring("Joe")